nickjbrowning/cscs-docs/docs/storage/longterm.md

 <div class="grid cards" markdown>

-- :fontawesome-solid-magnifying-glass: __Findable__ Data and supplementary materials have sufficiently rich metadata anda  unique and persistant identifier.
+- :fontawesome-solid-magnifying-glass: __Findable__ Data and supplementary materials have sufficiently rich metadata anda  unique and persistent identifier.
 - :fontawesome-solid-universal-access: __Accessible__ Metadata and data are understandable to humans and machines.
 Data is deposited in a trusted repository.
 - :fontawesome-solid-arrow-right-arrow-left: __Interoperable__ Metadata use a formal, accessible, shared, and broadly applicable language for knowledge representation.
 - :fontawesome-solid-recycle: __Reusable__ Data and collections have a clear usage license and provide accurate information on provenance.